 Working with your partner on a plan can deepen your relationship grow your wealth.
-In one study, couples who attended a 13-week financial management course showed improvement in their relationship quality six months after the course ended.
-Even better, the more of the financial practices that the couples implemented, the of Americans lose sleep thinking about money of Americans report that money is the biggest stress in their life
+In one study, those who attended a 13-week financial management course showed improvement in their relationship quality six months after the course ended.
+Even better, the more of the financial practices that the participants implemented, the more benefit it had on their relationship.